 Overview

-Hinkal accepts ETH/ERC-20 tokens as deposits, which can be later privately swapped, staked, yield-farmed, transferred, or withdrawn without reference to the original deposit address.
+Hinkal accepts ETH/ERC-20 tokens as deposits, which can be later discreetly swapped, staked, yield-farmed, transferred, or withdrawn without reference to the original deposit address.
 Each user holds a shielded address where tokens are stored after depositing.

 zkSNARKs